Skip to content

 The sensory garden is full of plants to awaken your senses – take in the smell of the lavender and rosemary, feel the texture of the different leaves, look at the spiky structure of the sea holly and listen to the leaves rustling in the breeze.

-Peer into the depths of the wildlife pond and see what lurks beneath the surface of the water.
-You might be lucky enough to spot newts hiding, and on a warm summers day you’ll probably see dragonflies patrolling for prey and laying their eggs on the surface of the water.
+Peer into the depths and see what lurks beneath the surface of the water.
+You might be lucky enough to spot newts hiding, and on a warm spring or summer's day you’ll probably see dragonflies patrolling for prey and laying their eggs on the surface of the water.

 The wildflower meadow